How the Pro’s Trade Using the CCI Trading System

 That’s where the CCI indicator strategy comes in and the price action as well.

 Moving forward, we’re going to talk about the CCI indicator also known as the Commodity Channel Index; we’ll explain the theory behind CCI; and then highlight some real trade examples to show you how the CCI works.
+We also have training on how to use currency strength for trading success.

 What is the Commodity Channel Indicator (CCI) indicator?